NonceGeek/Tai-Shang-Arweave-Uploader-Plugin/README.md

 ## Features

 - Allow the user to login with their Polygon wallet
+- Use bundlr.network to store files with their MATIC tokens
-- Use bundlr.network to allow users to deploy content with their MATIC tokens
+- Use bundlr.network to store code/text with their MATIC tokens
-- Show the submitted transactions and their content to the end user

-## Implementation Details

-### Connect the wallet

-This app uses [`web3-react`](https://github.com/NoahZinsmeister/web3-react) to connect with Metamask and WalletConnect.
-A full explanation of integrating any specific web3 wallet provider can be found there.